nickathens/wardrobe/README.md

 The repository now includes a lightweight stub for the Self-Correction Human Parsing (SCHP) model.
 You can `POST` an image to the `/parse` endpoint to receive dummy segmentation data illustrating how SCHP could be integrated without shipping the full model.

+A similar stub is provided for the Segment Anything Model (SAM). `POST` an image to the `/segment` endpoint to obtain placeholder bounding boxes and masks demonstrating how SAM integration might work.

 ## Setup

 Install dependencies: